Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Manufacturing careers focus on the production of physical goods:

-professionals who design efficient manufacturing systems. -
+- Industrial engineers professionals who design efficient manufacturing systems.

-workers who put unitedly components to create finished products.
+- Assembly technicians workers who put unitedly components to create finished products.

 Manufacturing careers focus on the physical production of goods instead than creative expression or communication, place them in the manufacturing career cluster instead than arts and communications.